-The "Excess Earnings Method", also referred to as the "Formula" Method or "Treasury" Method, is one of the most widely used appraisal methods for small businesses.
-The "Excess Earnings Method" involves valuing the company's tangible assets at Fair Market Value and adding an amount that represents the company's intangible value.
-The intangible value of the business is estimated by deducting a reasonable return on the company's tangible assets from the economic income of the company and capitalizing the "Excess Earnings".
-We used the same Economic Income as was used in the Single Period Capitalization method presented on page 12.
-Below is an explanation of the steps involved in estimating the intangible value of the business using the Excess Earnings Method:
+The "Excess Earnings" Method, also referred to as the "Formula" Method or "Treasury" Method, is one of the most widely used appraisal methods for small businesses.
+The Excess Earnings Method involves valuing the company's tangible assets at Fair Market Value and adding an amount that represents the company's intangible value.
+The intangible value of the business is estimated by deducting a reasonable return on the company's tangible assets from the economic income of the company and capitalizing the "Excess Earnings."
+We used the same Economic Income as was used in the Single Period Capitalization method presented above.
+Below is an explanation of the steps involved in estimating the intangible value of the business using the Excess Earnings Method.

-Methodology in Calculating the "Excess Earnings Method"
+Methodology in Calculating the Excess Earnings Method"

 - 1. Estimate the Tangible Asset value of the company at Fair Market Value. - 2.
 Estimate a normalized level of economic income.
-For the purpose of this valuation we capitalized the normalized earnings before interest, income tax, depreciation and amortization (EBITDA) for the most current Fiscal Year End. - 3.
+For the purpose of this valuation, we capitalized the normalized average earnings before interest, income tax, depreciation and amortization (EBITDA) for 2018 through projected 2020. - 3.
 Estimate a reasonable rate of return to support the Tangible Assets of the company.
 This can equate to the company's borrowing rate plus a small premium for the equity investment and the risk associated with owning the assets.
-Multiply the tangible asset value from step 1 by the reasonable rate of return to estimate the amount of economic income attributable to the tangible assets.
+Multiply the Tangible Asset value from step 1 by the reasonable rate of return to estimate the amount of economic income attributable to the Tangible Assets.
 Subtract the amount of economic income attributable to the Tangible Assets from the normalized economic income estimated in step 2.
-The result of this step is called the "Excess Earnings" - 4.
+The result of this step is called the "Excess Earnings." - 4.
 Estimate an appropriate capitalization rate to apply to the excess earnings, which is the amount of earnings attributable to Intangible Assets.
 Then capitalize the "Excess Earnings" by the estimated capitalization rate to determine the intangible value of the business. - 5.
-Add the tangible assets in step 1 to the intangible assets calculated in step 4.
+Add the Tangible Assets in step 1 to the Intangible Assets calculated in step 4.
 The result is the estimated value of the company.